Summer Camp FAQ

 Campers are divided into activity groups, each guided by our trained staff members.
-These groups spend a portion of each day together, taking part in activities such as sailing, kayaking, nature hike, crafts, rock climbing, and our team building challenge course.
-The remainder of the day is spent enjoying large group programs, such as swim period, canteen, evening activities, and daily chapel time.
+These groups spend a portion of each day together, taking part in activities such as sailing, kayaking, nature hikes, crafts, rock climbing, and our team-building challenge course.
+The remainder of the day is spent enjoying large group programs, such as swim period, canteen, evening activities, and chapel.

-Camp Saint Christopher is blessed to be staffed by a great team of enthusiastic, college-aged, Christian leaders.
-Our summer staff takes part in two and a half weeks of intensive training prior to the start of camp, in which they learn the skills necessary to lead camp activities and teachings, along with tools to help deal with different camper situations.
-In addition to attending staff training, our summer staff also hold current First Aid and CPR certifications, and our waterfront activity leaders are all Lifeguard Certified.
-In addition to our summer camp staff, we have a team of full-time staff, volunteer counselors, and priest within our diocese who take part in leading campers in this incredible ministry.
-All staff and volunteers have received training, background checks, and reference checks prior to coming in contact with campers.
+Camp Saint Christopher is blessed by a great team of enthusiastic, college-age Christian leaders.
+Our summer staff members take two and a half weeks of intensive training before camp season begins, in which they learn the skills necessary to lead camp activities and teachings, along with tools to help deal with different camper situations.
+In addition to attending staff training, summer staff members hold current First Aid and CPR certifications, and our waterfront activity leaders are all Lifeguard Certified.
+We have a team of full-time staff, volunteer counselors, and priests within our diocese who help lead campers.
+All staff and volunteers have received training, background checks, and reference checks before working with campers.

 The first thing you need to know is that this is very common, which means your child will not be the only one new to Camp Saint Christopher.
-Our staff is trained to help your camper build relationships through connection with their peers, as well as the camp staff and counselors.
-Camp Saint Christopher is a program where your child will be loved and accepted as Jesus taught.
-All activities at camp take place in group settings ranging in size from 8 (cabin), 12 (dining), 32 (activity) or the entire camp, so whether your child is introverted or extroverted there will be times where they feel comfortable and a few times that might stretch them.
-We work hard to create an environment of acceptance and encouragement, which continually results in campers leaving with new friendships that often last a lifetime!
+Our staff is trained to help your camper build relationships through connection with peers, as well as with camp staff and counselors.
+At Camp Saint Christopher your child will be loved and accepted as Jesus taught.
+All activities at camp take place in group settings ranging in size from 8 (cabin), 12 (dining), 32 (activity) or the entire camp.
+Whether your child is introverted or extroverted, there will be times of comfort and a few times of possible stretching.
+We work hard to create an environment of acceptance and encouragement, which helps create new friendships that often last a lifetime.

-Since it is true that we generally fill all sessions, we encourage you to apply for Summer Camp as early as possible (General registration opens at 9:00 am on Thursday, January 31, 2019.
-Sessions will begin to fill THAT MORNING).
-All applications are dated when received and processed in that order.
+Since it is true that we generally fill all sessions, we encourage you to apply for Summer Camp as early as possible.
+General registration opens at 9 a.m. on Thursday, January 31, 2019.
+Sessions will begin to fill that morning.
+All applications are dated upon receipt and processed in that order.
 We seek, want, and accept new campers every year.
-We also maintain an active “waitlist” for sessions that are filled and often accept campers from the waitlist.
+We also maintain an active wait list for sessions that are filled and often accept campers from the wait list.

-NEW THIS YEAR: A limited selection of items from our gift shop will be available to campers for purchase during canteen time.
-The following items will be available: t-shirts, water bottles, sunglasses, and a summer camp sticker.
+New this year: A limited selection of items from our gift shop will be available to campers for purchase during canteen time.
+The following items will be available: tee shirts, water bottles, sunglasses, and a summer camp sticker.
 Participation is optional and no more than $20 is suggested (cash sales only).
 If parents prefer, as always, the gift shop is open on check-in and closing days.

 Other items such as room, board, and canteen items are included in the cost of the camp session.

-No. It is the policy of Camp Saint Christopher that no members of the camp community (campers, counselors, staff, etc.) smoke anywhere at any time on the campus.
-Campers in violation may be asked to call you to come and remove them from camp.
+No. It is the policy of Camp Saint Christopher that no members of the camp community (campers, counselors, or staff) smoke anywhere at any time on the campus.
+Campers in violation may be asked to call you to come and retrieve them from camp.
 The same policies hold for the use or possession of alcohol, illegal drugs, weapons, or e-cigarettes.

-Yes, we do have verifiable needs-based financial aid available.
-If assistance is requested, typically we provide 1/3 of the cost, ask the camper’s home church to cover 1/3, and the camper’s family to cover the remaining 1/3.
-If you need financial assistance, apply to camp; once you are registered, the application process for financial help can be completed.
+Yes, we have verifiable needs-based financial aid available.
+If assistance is requested, typically we provide one third of the cost, ask the camper’s home church to cover third, and the camper’s family to cover the remaining third.
+If you need financial assistance, apply to camp; once you are registered, the application for financial help can be completed.
 If aid is not available, we will provide a full refund of your application fee.

 Yes, with your permission your child may drive to camp.
-Once they arrive they will be instructed to park their car in a designated area and turn the keys into a member of our staff.
+Once campers arrive they will be instructed to park their car in a designated area and give the keys to a member of our staff.
 Keys will only be returned at the end of the camp session.
-We recommend you establish a clear policy with your child about who may ride with or return home from camp with them.
+We recommend you establish a clear policy with your child about who may ride with or return home from camp in the vehicle.

-We suggest the U.S. Mail, which is delivered daily to campers after lunch each day.
-Other alternatives are UPS and FedEx.
-We do not deliver care packages, fax, phone or e-mail messages to campers.
-The only exception is in the case of an extreme emergency, in which case you should contact the Student Ministries Office at 84.768.1337 or the Conference Center Office at 843.768.0429.
+We suggest the U.S. mail, which is delivered daily to campers after lunch each day.
+Alternatives are UPS and FedEx.
+We do not deliver care packages, fax, phone, or e-mail messages to campers.
+The only exception is in the case of an extreme emergency, in which case you should contact the Student Ministries Office at 84.768.1337 or the Conference Center at 843.768.0429.

-Campers will be assigned to one of St. Christopher’s 17 beachfront cabins.
-Equipped with air conditioning, shower, and bathroom, each cabin sleeps 8 campers along with one staff member and counselor.
+Campers will be assigned to one of our 17 beachfront cabins.
+Equipped with air conditioning, shower, and bathroom, each cabin sleeps eight campers along with one staff member and counselor.
 Space is available for campers to store their luggage near their bunk.
 Campers need to pack a pillow, along with sheet and a blanket or a sleeping bag.
-The cabin is where your camper will sleep at night, get ready for activities during the day, have an afternoon siesta, and participate in a daily small group time.
+The cabin is where your camper will sleep at night, get ready for activities during the day, have an afternoon siesta, and participate in a daily small group.

-Campers should pack clothing that is suitable for playing outside on warm summer days, and attire for spending time in the water.
+Campers should pack clothing suitable for playing outside on warm summer days, and attire for spending time in the water.
 All campers, staff, and volunteers need to dress in good taste and modest styles.
 Clothing that might be offensive to others or advertise or promote drinking or drug usage is not allowed.
 Bathing suits should be those that can be worn for active fun in the water (one-piece suits for girls).
-We suggest that you label all clothing with the campers name.
-A complete list of informal clothes is available on the Accepted Campers page and a packing list will be mailed with your final letter home, prior to your camper’s session.
+We suggest that you label all clothing with the camper’s name.
+A complete list of informal clothes is available on the Accepted Campers page and a packing list will be mailed with your final letter before your camper’s session.